xando/pyarrow-bigquery/README.md

 ### Reading

-`pyarrow-bigquery` exposes two methods to read BigQuery tables as PyArrow tables.
-Depending on your use case or the size of the table, you might want to use one method over the other.
+`pyarrow-bigquery` offers four methods to read BigQuery tables as PyArrow tables.
+Depending on your use case and/or the table size, you can choose the most suitable method.

-**Read the Whole Table**
+**Read from a Table Location**

-When the table is small enough to fit in memory, you can read it directly using `bq.read_table`.
+When the table is small enough to fit in memory, you can read it directly using `read_table`.

 ```python
 import pyarrow.bigquery as bq